PyCOMPLETE/GasFlowHLCalculator/README.md

 - There are duplicate cell names in the data_qbs_lhc\_\*.csv
   - These only affect the LSS, not the arcs
   -  ['05L4_947', '05R4_947', '05L6_947', '05R6_947']
-- The Quadrupoles are not yet identified, the logged data of those can not yet be replaced.